 Distracted driving is more than just texting.
-According to the U.S. Department of Transportation’s website, www.distraction.gov, distracted driving is any activity that could divert attention away from the primary task of driving.
+According to the National Highway Traffic Safety Administration website, www.nhtsa.gov, distracted driving is any activity that could divert attention away from the primary task of driving.
 Such activities include:

 - Using a cell phone or smartphone

 - Talking to passengers

 - Reading, including maps

 - Adjusting a radio, CD player, or MP3 player

 However, because texting requires visual, manual and cognitive attention from the driver, it is by far the most dangerous.
 This is why, as an employer, you are required by law to take steps to keep your workers safe.
 To begin, you must not violate OSHA guidelines.
 Companies are in violation of the federal Occupational Safety and Health Act (and many state laws) when they require texting while driving, create incentives that encourage or condone texting and driving, or structure work such that texting while driving is a practical necessity for workers to carry out their jobs.
 OSHA advises employers to send a clear message to workers and supervisors that the company neither requires nor condones texting while driving.